Barbaralee Diamonstein-Spielvogel: Career

 In May 2015, she was appointed to the Advisory Board of the Gracie Mansion Conservancy by Mayor Bill de Blasio.
-In June 2015, she was named to the Advisory Committee of the National Eisenhower Memorial; the Memorial is designed by architect Frank Gehry, and adjacent to the National Mall in Washington, D.C.
+In June 2015, she was named to the Advisory Committee of the National Eisenhower Memorial; the Memorial was designed by architect Frank Gehry, and is adjacent to the National Mall in Washington, D.C.

 In 2016, Diamonstein-Spielvogel was appointed chairwoman of the New York State Council on the Arts.
-She was appointed to NYSCA in 2007, and served as the council’s vice chair from 2013-2016.
-She served as NYSCA Chair until 2018.
+She was appointed to NYSCA in 2007, and served as the council's vice chair from 2013 to 2016.
+She served as NYSCA Chair and CEO until 2018.